openstack-archive/docs-specs/specs/mitaka/user-guides-mitaka-reorg.rst

   * Clean up existing content with grammar checks, use of definite articles, and verb subject agreement.
-  * Address consistency of tables across the guides - adjust to a variable list with bold headings, or a table with :code: roles inside the cells to highlight commands.
+  * Address consistency of tables across the guides - adjust to a variable list with bold headings, or a table with :codeblock: roles inside cells to highlight commands.
   * Reorganize troubleshooting sections into a single format - change the Troubleshooting sections to use a "Problem" and "Solution" format used in the Block Storage Chapter.